Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Existence of separatrices for log canonical foliation singularities

 Let $P \in Y$ be the cone over $X$ with vertex $P$ and let $\cal G$ be the cone over $\cal F$.
 It is easy to check that $\cal G$ is log canonical and admits no separatrices at $P$.
 However, observe that $P \in Y$ is log canonical and not klt. \end{example}

 We also have the following interesting corollary. \begin{cor} Let $\cal F$ be a germ of a foliation $0 \in \bb C^3$ and let $i\colon (0 \in S) \rightarrow (0 \in \bb C^3)$ be a germ of a surface transverse to $\cal F$ such that $i^{-1}\cal F$ is log canonical, e.g., is a radial singularity.
-Then $\cal F$ admits a separatrix. \end{cor} \begin{proof} This follows by combining Theorem \ref{t_lc_sep} together with Theorem \ref{t_inversion_of_adjunction} \end{proof}

-We now proceed with the proof of Theorem \ref{t_lc_sep}.
-We will need the following extension lemma.
+Then $\cal F$ admits a separatrix. \end{cor} \begin{proof} This follows by combining Theorems \ref{t_lc_sep} and \ref{t_inversion_of_adjunction} \end{proof} We now proceed with the proof of Theorem \ref{t_lc_sep}.
+We will first need the following generalization of Lemma \ref{l_formalseparatrix}.

 \begin{lem} Let $X$ be a complex threefold with a co-rank 1 foliation $\cal F$ with non-dicritical singularities.
 Let $D \subset X$ be a compact subvariety. and let $V \subset D$ be a closed proper subvariety of $D$ tangent to $\cal F$ with the following property: